What muscles does cycling work? A physiologist’s guide to building power

 The relationship

 However, the relationship between man and machine is not automatic.
 The “biking muscles” only fire correctly if the bike fit is dialed in.
-A saddle that is too low forces the quads to do all the work, neglecting the glutes and straining the patellar tendon.
+A saddle that is too low forces the quads to do most of the work, neglecting the glutes and straining the patellar tendon.
 A saddle that is too high destabilizes the pelvis, forcing the lower back muscles to compensate.
 Understanding this muscular interplay is the first step toward riding faster with less pain.

 How it works